1. Introduction and important information

 (d) visit us in person, we operate CCTV at our venues to protect your safety

-(e) voluntarily give us feedback, contact us, or enter a promotion or survey; or
+(e) voluntarily give us feedback via our visitor feedback forms, contact us, or enter a promotion or survey; or

 (f) interact with us on social media.